Interactive Visual Feature Search: Conclusion

 \section{Conclusion}

 In summary, we propose a new interactive tool for understanding the intermediate activations of CNNs.
-Many existing interactive visualizations can not be easily applied to new models and/or datasets; thus, they are often not utilized by researchers as regular research tool.
-We demonstrate through our experiments that Visual Feature Search is much more flexible in comparison: it can be used to quickly visualize new models and/or datasets, and we hope that this flexibility allows other researchers to use to our visualization to better understand their own models.
+Many existing interactive visualizations can not be easily applied to new models and/or datasets; thus, they are often not utilized by others as regular research tools.
+We demonstrate through our experiments that our tool is much more flexible in comparison: it can be used to quickly visualize new models and datasets, and we hope that this flexibility allows other researchers to use it to better understand their own models.
+Lastly, we emphasize that our tool is qualitative and should be paired with quantitative analysis to fully corroborate findings.

-\paragraph{Limitations.} The main limitation of our work is its qualitative nature: While our tool is useful for developing intuition about how a model works; any hypotheses should be substantiated with quantitative experiments.
-Prior work~\cite{adebayo2018sanity} showed that qualitative heatmap visualizations did not accurately explain a specific model's weights~\cite{adebayo2018sanity} or output prediction~\cite{mahendran16salient,rebuffi2020there}.
-Instead, heatmaps were typically used to \emph{confirm} preconceived notions of what should be salient in an image.
-Similarly, we caution users from using our tool alone to confirm hypotheses and suggest that it be used as an exploratory tool in conjunction with other visualizations and experiments (as done in~\cref{ssec:selfsup,ssec:pass}).

-\blfootnote{ \textbf{Acknowledgements.} We are grateful for support from Open Philanthropy (RF), the Princeton Engineering Project X Fund (RF), and the Princeton SEAS IW Funding (DU).
+\begin{ack} We are grateful for support from Open Philanthropy (RF), the Princeton Engineering Project X Fund (RF), and the Princeton SEAS IW Funding (DU).
 We thank David Bau, Sunnie S. Y. Kim, and Indu Panigrahi for helpful discussions and/or feedback on our tool.
 We also thank the authors of~\cite{Bau:Ganpaint:2019}, whose widget we based our highlighting widget on.
-We are grateful to the authors of~\cite{asano21pass, opencv_library, chen2020simple, chen2020mocov2, falcon2020framework, lucent, alistair_miles_2020_3773450, NEURIPS2019_9015, santurkar2021editing} for open-sourcing their code and/or trained models. }
+We are grateful to the authors of~\cite{asano21pass, opencv_library, chen2020mocov2, Cohen2022xrv, koh2021wilds, alistair_miles_2020_3773450, NEURIPS2019_9015, santurkar2021editing} for open-sourcing their code and/or trained models. \end{ack}